 The Detroit Lions have never won a Super Bowl.

-Matt Patricia is the head coach of the Detroit Lions.
+Dan Campbell is head coach of the Detroit Lions.
 He was hired in the 2021 offseason.

 Do the Detroit Lions play tonight?

 Are you wondering if the Detroit Lions are playing tonight?
 Well, SportsTips has all the details you need about upcoming Detroit Lions games!
 Make sure you check this page at the top for all the details you are looking for.

 The Detroit Lions finished the 2020 season with a 5-11 record.

 Fans of the Detroit Lions are all wanting to know if they won the game last night.
 You can find more information in relation to the team’s recent form in games on the page at the top.

 How much is the Detroit Lions worth?

 According to Forbes magazine, the Detroit Lions are worth $1.95 billion.